oroinc/documentation/crm/dev_guide/ui/layout.rst

     styles:
         - bundles/oroui/themes/oro/css/style.css

-All you have to is placing a ``settings.yml`` file in the ``Resources/public/themes/oro`` directory of your bundle and define the values you want to change:
+So, place the ``settings.yml`` file in the ``Resources/public/themes/oro`` directory of your bundle and define the values you want to change:

 .. code-block:: yaml
     :linenos: